Historical Apoplexy · State Legislative Adaptations · Nebraska

 (a1) DENIAL IS NO LONGER NEUTRAL.
 Inaction by a legislature

-possessing the authority, capacity, and documented need to act
+possessing the authority, the capacity, and the documented

-constitutes active harm.
-The burden rests on denial;
+need to act constitutes active harm.
+The burden rests on

 FINDINGS RELATING TO FOOD AND COMMODITY INSECURITY: